rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/capstone_proposal_template.md

 Recall: The ratio of true positives to the true positive and false negative (i.e. TP/(TP+FN))
 Precision: The ratio of true positives to the true positive and false positive (i.e. TP/(TP+FP))

-(In this section, propose at least one evaluation metric that can be used to quantify the performance of both the benchmark model and the solution model.
-The evaluation metric(s) you propose should be appropriate given the context of the data, the problem statement, and the intended solution.
-Describe how the evaluation metric(s) are derived and provide an example of their mathematical representations (if applicable).
-Complex evaluation metrics should be clearly defined and quantifiable (can be expressed in mathematical or logical terms)).

 ### Project Design